What is a breast prosthesis?

 How are these products paid for?

-You may purchase the prostheses yourself; however, it is a good idea to check your medical insurance before hand to find out if they will cover the cost, how frequently they will replace the prosthesis, and what kind of authorizations are needed.
+You may purchase the prostheses yourself; however, it is a good idea to check with your medical insurance before hand to find out if they will cover the cost, how frequently they will replace the prosthesis, and what kind of authorizations are needed.

 Many insurance companies will pay for all or part of a new prosthesis every two years and two to three bras every six months to a year.
 Most insurance plans will determine these things based on medical necessity, but some will have more strict guidelines.
 You will not know until you ask.
 For example, patients with Medicare will receive what is medically necessary, which for many patients is one silicone breast form (two forms for bilateral surgeries) every two years and four to six mastectomy bras annually.
 However, if a woman’s weight changes during this time, her existing breast may change size and this could mean that she needs a new prosthesis or bra(s) to accommodate this change.